Praya Lundberg

 Along with acting Praya maintains a successful modelling career; she led the LUX campaign at the age of 15 and since then starred on the covers of Vogue, Cosmopolitan, Harper's Bazaar, L'Officiel and Grazia.

-Lundberg supports several charities including Operation Smile, Phrabatnampu and UNHCR.
-She is also a sport enthusiastic and was the first female actress to complete the 2015 Bangkok Marathon.
+Lundberg supports several charities, including Operation Smile, Phrabatnampu and UNHCR.
+She is also a sport enthusiast and was the first female actress to complete the 2015 Bangkok Marathon.

 Early life

-Praya was born on March 28, 1989 in Bangkok, Thailand to a Thai mother and a Swedish father.
-She studied at NIST International School in Bangkok, from which she graduated in 2007, and went on to earn a BA in Laws from Oxford Brooks University.
+Praya was born on March 28, 1989, in Bangkok, Thailand, to a Thai mother and a Swedish father.
+She studied at NIST International School in Bangkok, from which she graduated in 2007, and went on to earn a BA in Laws from Oxford Brookes University.